Sandbach: 17th century to present day

 During the 17th century, the town used to be famous for its ale:

 And about 1621 William Webb writes that "Our ale here at Sandbach being no less famous than that [at Derby] of a true nappe".

 During the Wars of the Three Kingdoms, a Scottish army swept down into England before being forced to retreat at the Battle of Worcester.
 On 3 September 1651, the Sandbach summer fair was being held, and a Scottish army of around 1,000 exhausted cavalry men passed through the town under the command of David Leslie on their way back to Scotland.
 The town proved to be a difficult retreat route, however, as the people of Sandbach and the market stallholders attacked the Scottish army.
 A newspaper of the time said:

 The dispute was very hot for two or three houres, and there were some townsmen hurt and two or three slaine, the Townesman slew about nine or ten and tooke 100 prisoners.

 This was the only notable event of the Civil War to have happened in Sandbach.
 As the fair and the fight took place on the common of the town, after this event the common gained the name Scotch Common.

 In 1836 Sandbach silk mills employed 554 people, including 98 boys and girls under 12 years old.

-In 1801 the population was 1,844; by 1851 this had reached 4,659.
-The town centre is shown on an 1840 map.
-Sandbach became a civil parish in 1866.
-The records from 1901 show a population of 5,568.
+Sandbach railway station opened in 1842 on the Manchester and Birmingham Railway.
+It lies 1.5 miles west of the centre of Sandbach.
+When built, the station was in the neighbouring township of Elton, close to the borders with the townships of Sandbach and Bradwall.
+The small hamlet of Elworth adjoining the station grew significantly after the arrival of the railway.
+The Elworth area, including the station, was absorbed into urban district of Sandbach in 1936.

 The Sandbach Corn Mill was a three-story brick building built in the late 19th century, on what is now Mill Hill Lane.

 In 1933 the ERF lorry company was founded.
 In 1936 parts of the area of Bradwall, all of Elton and Wheelock were added, significantly increasing the size of the parish.
 The hamlets transferred from Bradwall were Boothlane Head, Brickhouses, Ettiley Heath, Forge Fields, Hindheath, Elworth and Marsh Green.
 By 1951 the population had reached 9,253.

-During Warship Week in December 1941 Sandbach adopted HMS Vimiera as its affiliated ship.
+During the Second World War, in Warship Week in December 1941 Sandbach adopted HMS Vimiera as its affiliated ship.
 The Vimiera was lost on 9 January 1942 when it was sunk by a mine in the Thames Estuary off East Spile Buoy with the loss of 96 hands.